 If you experience lightheadedness during stretching, it may be because you aren’t adequately cooling down.
 You are more susceptible to experiencing vertigo after lower-body exercises because a lot of blood can pool in your legs.
 Your body can more evenly distribute blood if you cool off.

 When you stand up, you probably have orthostatic hypotension if you feel dizzy.
 It can be caused by minor dehydration, low blood sugar, or other conditions, and is frequently not a dangerous condition.
+Though it may be a sign of a more serious health issue if it occurs regularly, especially if the dizziness is so extreme that it causes loss of consciousness.

 Cervicogenic Vertigo

 According to a Vestibular Disorders Association post, neck pain might truly make you feel dizzy.
 It’s a challenging problem to diagnose, and you shouldn’t try to do so because your dizziness can be brought on by another issue.
+There are no diagnostic procedures to determine if you have cervicogenic vertigo.
+That would be one sign that you have this issue because it would originate from a neck issue like a shattered vertebrae.

 If you have cervicogenic vertigo, moving your head will make your headache and lack of balance worse.
 You may have this issue if your dizziness grows worse as you extend your neck.